SCORING & SAFETY

 Queries submitted outside of the 30-minute allowed time window may still be reviewed, but at OPS staff discretion, and will be a lower priority than queries coming in that are within their allowed time window.

-Submission of digital forms are not compulsory, but it is helpful for our staff tracking.
-Coaches may approach the OPS desk to speak to someone in-person, but please note that coaches with enquiries relating to divisions which have finished within 30 minutes of the next upcoming awards will take priority.
+Submission of digital forms is required for ALL review requests.
+Coaches may approach the OPS desk to speak to someone in-person, after completion of a form.
+This is to ensure transparency and keep communications clear.
+A dedicated computer will be available at the OPS desk for submitted forms, if you need to use this.
+Please be aware that coaches with enquiries relating to divisions which have finished within 30 minutes of the next upcoming awards will take priority.

 Coaches who have not received a query response with a reasonable time frame, or who wish to discuss a response they have received via email, are welcome to approach the OPS desk to speak to someone in-person.
 Note that we allow only 1 follow-up conversation with the OPS team regarding each OPS query, and our staff may limit the length of these conversations – this is to prevent prolonged discussions and to allow fair opportunity for other coaches to have access to OPS.
 OPS decisions following face-to-face conversation are final.